 Chuck Hayden was elected to the National Animal Supplement Council Board of Directors in 2016.
 Mr. Hayden joined Trouw Nutrition USA in 2003, where he was tasked with building and growing the company’s pet food business.
 He currently serves as Trouw’s Vice President, Companion Animal Division, and in that role designed the company’s “science-based solutions” initiative.
 Mr. Hayden began his career with AMAX Chemical Phosphates where, after five years in sales, he was promoted to Vice President and General Sales Manager.
 He also worked as Regional Manager for Rhone Poulenc (today Adisseo), where he managed the sale of vitamins, enzymes and amino acids in the feed, food, cosmetic and nutraceutical industries.
 Throughout his career Mr. Hayden has been an outstanding leader in various feed industry organizations such as the American Feed Industry Association, Feed Industry Institute and Pet Food Institute.
 Mr. Hayden attended Southeast Missouri State University, where he earned his bachelor of science degree in Agricultural Business.

 Chuck Francis was re-elected to the National Animal Supplement Council board of directors in 2017, and is an NASC founding member who served on the board from 2001-2011.
 During that time he made significant strides in educating large retailers about the NASC mission and the benefits of working with suppliers that display the NASC Quality Seal on their products.
-Chuck also compelled many of his friends and competitors to join NASC, selling them on the importance of working in unison to elevate the entire industry.
-Chuck is currently president of NASC member company Vet Worthy Animal Wellness Products.
-Vet Worthy just completed construction of a state-of-the-art manufacturing facility in Tempe, AZ, and supplies natural dietary supplements to the pet industry for dogs and cats.
-Prior to founding Vet Worthy in the fall of 2016, Chuck was president and owner of Nutri-Vet, LLC from 1998 – 2011.
-In 2011, Chuck sold the company to an investment group and was required to sign a non-compete agreement, keeping him out of the pet industry until 2016.
-Chuck has a bachelor’s degree in accounting from Boise State University.
+Mr. Francis also compelled many of his friends and competitors to join NASC, selling them on the importance of working in unison to elevate the entire industry.
+Mr. Francis is currently president of NASC member company Vet Worthy Animal Wellness Products, which he founded in 2016.
+Vet Worthy recently completed construction of a state-of-the-art manufacturing facility in Tempe, AZ, and supplies natural dietary supplements to the pet industry for dogs and cats.
+Mr. Francis was president and owner of Nutri-Vet LLC from 1998 – 2011, when he sold the company to an investment group and was required to sign a non-compete agreement, keeping him away from the industry until 2016.
+Mr. Francis earned his B.S. in accounting from Boise State University.